Frequently Asked Questions

-The registration process is a little different depending your specific situation.
+The registration process is a little different depending the student’s grade level.

 If your chorister is entering grades 1-3, there is no audition necessary.
-Register online here, and MCC staff will email the forms necessary to complete registration.
+Complete the MCC Interest Request form here, and MCC staff will email the forms necessary to complete registration.

 If your chorister is entering grades 4-12, it is necessary to schedule an audition.
-You can also register online here, and MCC staff will be in contact regarding the scheduling your audition and work with you through the registration process.
+You can also fill out the MCC Interest Request form here, and MCC staff will be in contact to schedule your audition and work with you through the registration process.

 Rehearsals are different for each level, and vary slightly throughout the year.
-But all rehearsals are based on cognitive learning theories that help everyone learn at their optimum.
+All rehearsals are based on cognitive learning theories that help everyone learn at their optimum.
 Sequential vocal warm-up exercises are designed for each age and skill level.
 Each rehearsal encompasses: